Currency:

 Now imagine that anyone can get to this subpage by typing "e-book positioning" in a search engine.

-Alternatively, you may find that the thank you subpage ranks first in the SERPs for your main keyword.
+In addition, you may find that the thank you subpage ranks first in the SERPs for your main keyword.
 As a result, you again lose a lot of blank forms and information.

 The advantage of this method is that you can have complete control over what appears in the search engine.

-Inside the robots.txt file, you can specify whether you want to block indexing robots or not.
+Inside the robots.txt file you can specify whether you want to block indexing robots or not.

 If you don't have technical knowledge and don't need full control over what appears in search engine results, there is a much easier way.....